 My documentary work is collaborative and community-based.
 I spend extended periods of time in locations and focus on topics over the long-term.
 I only undertake photography once trust and mutual respect are established.
 Relationship-building takes precedence over picture-taking.

 In 2012 (ongoing), I initiated a documentary project on spatial justice in Woodlane Village (Plastic View), an informal settlement situated in a wealthy suburb in Pretoria, South Africa.
-This body of work will be published in April 2019 by Daylight Books.
+Photos and stories from this project will be published in June 2019 by Daylight Books (See the BOOK).

 In 2006 I completed a major photo-project comparing and contrasting the human experience of HIV/AIDS in two cities: Port-au-Prince, Haiti and Vancouver, Canada.
 The photo-based initiative involved partnering with 24 NGOs in both locations.
 AIDS in Two Cities pioneered an innovative bifocal approach of: A) Using “cities” as the analytical lens for looking at programmatic and policy responses to HIV/AIDS; and B) Using a commonalities approach to challenge the paternalistic assumptions that have formed the basis for the north-south development model.
 This project led to the creation of the Vancouver Initiative (2006-2012) — an effort to re-energise the community response to HIV/AIDS by harnessing visual, participatory, and narrative methods to build dynamic new links between Vancouver and other cities.

-Images from my documentary work in South Africa have been recognised by the News Photographers Association of Canada in the 2017 National Pictures of the Year Awards Competition.
+Images from my documentary work has been recognised by the News Photographers Association of Canada in the 2017 National Pictures of the Year Awards Competition.
 The photos are also winners in the photojournalism category of the PDN Photo Annual 2018.
 Additional award recognition was provided by the 2018 Prix de la Photographie, Paris (P×3), Tokyo International Foto Awards 2017 (TIFA), the 2018 Siena International Photo Awards and the 2018 IPA.
-A monograph of the images taken from 2011 to 2018 will be published by Daylight Books in April 2019 to coincide with the 25th Anniversary of South Africa’s first open election (1994).
+A monograph of the images from my work in South Africa will be published by Daylight Books in Spring 2019 to coincide with the 25th Anniversary of South Africa’s first open election (See the BOOK).